rachelmad/rachelmad.github.io/_posts/2014-08-01-boughpeep.md

 ---

 For our App Design and Entrepreneurship class, our group created ProudParent, a baby book for the modern age.
 The fictional start up aimed to cater to young mothers eager to chronicle their baby's lives.
 I was responsible for the app's integration with Microsoft Azure to store user information.
-As the business lead, I also did product pitches.
+As the business lead, I also interviewed potential customers and did product pitches.